A Place for Us Greyhounds

 Recommended Supplies for When You Adopt Your Greyhound

-1. Feeding and watering bowls--size at least 2-3 quarts.
+Feeding and watering bowls—size at least 2-3 quarts.
 Some prefer elevated feeders, but it’s not mandatory.
-I would recommend elevated feeders for very tall dogs or seniors.
+Greyhounds will drink ½ to 1 liter a day in most cases.

-6. An enzyme-based carpet/floor cleaner--keep the receipt--you may never use it!
+An enzyme-based carpet cleaner—keep the receipt---you may never use it!

 If your dog has runny poops remember that Diarrhea should be a short-term and transitional symptom.
 Try to figure out if you may have overfed them or maybe gave them a new type of treat, etc. If they eat too much, they may have runny poops.
 Uncontrollable, foul-smelling, or bloody poops may indicate an infection and they should see the doctor if this persists for longer than 24 hours.
 If your Greyhound is very “gassy” try a couple of generous tablespoons of plain yogurt with meals.
 Also, if your dog is eating too fast—get a larger, flatter feeding bowl or consider the specially designed ones.
 Two tablespoons of canned pumpkin per meal might help solidify stools that are mushy and loose-formed.
 Brown rice is also a good additive to help firm up stools.
 Add ½ cup per meal.
 But, remember—if this is some sort an infection and the pumpkin and rice won’t help.

 If you live in an area where ticks and fleas present a problem, remember that most flea collars are toxic.
 Frontline, monthly applications, are completely safe-but their reliability has waned and it may only last for 3 weeks.
 If treat your lawn—keep the Greyhound off the treated area until the chemicals have dried.
 Do not use cocoa mulch for your garden—it has the same properties as chocolate.